 Not later than 90 days before the day of the regular annual meeting, the president shall appoint a Nominating Committee consisting of the most recent immediate Past President, if still a Member of the Association, who shall be chairperson, and three other Members.
 The Nominating Committee shall nominate one candidate for each position to be filled.
 Further nominations may be made from the floor during the annual meeting.

 It shall be the duty of the Executive Committee to transact the business of the Association including arrangement of meetings as to time, place, and program; to study all matters referred to it by the Association and to perform other duties pertaining to the advancement and welfare of the Association.
 The Executive Committee may establish policies as needed for the efficient operation of Association business, including a conflict of interest policy.

-Any vacancy shall be filled by a majority vote of the Executive Committee to serve the remainder of the term once the original Executive Committee has, through attrition, been reduced to seven members.

 If a member of the Executive Committee ceases being an accounting or financial officer in a government jurisdiction in North Carolina, his or her continuing status on the Executive Committee shall be determined as follows: if the person is still employed by a government jurisdiction in North Carolina in some other position, he or she may continue to serve on the Executive Committee until the end of his or her current term, otherwise, he or she shall resign from the Executive Committee.

-The Association shall hold two meetings per year, one of which shall be the regular annual meeting in March at the Spring Conference and the other of which shall be at the Summer Conference as scheduled by the Executive Committee.
+The Association shall hold two meetings per year, one of which shall be the regular annual meeting at the Spring Conference and the other of which shall be at the Summer Conference as scheduled by the Executive Committee.
 Special meetings may be held after suitable notice, electronic or otherwise, at least 10 days in advance.
 At special meetings, only those matters specified in the call may be considered.

 This constitution and by-laws may be amended at any regular or special meeting of the Association by a two-thirds vote of the active members present, providing that written notice, electronic or otherwise, of the proposed amendment has been sent to all active members at least 30 days before the meeting.